 Sarah Moss has worked in politics and government at all levels, including two presidential campaigns, for two Denver mayors, and as an Obama Administration appointee in the Office of Attorney General Eric H. Holder, Jr. at the U.S. Department of Justice.
-She served as Executive Director of the 2011 inaugural committee for Denver Mayor-Elect Michael B. Hancock.
+She served as Executive Director of the 2015 and 2011 inaugural committees for Denver Mayor-Elect Michael B. Hancock.
 A Denver native, Sarah has lived twice in Washington, DC.
 She is a Truman National Security Project Fellow and currently manages legislative and community outreach and process improvement for the Denver Fire Department.

 Toni Panetta joined the BlueFlower Fund board in 2014.
 She is a program officer for a local affiliate of a national women's health foundation; previously, she served as political director of NARAL Pro-Choice Colorado.
 Toni is a Colorado native who lives in Denver and is an avid hiker and international traveler.